 How home sellers can cut costs

-If you’d prefer to work with a real estate agent, there are still opportunities for you to save.
-You can first try bargaining with your agent on the commission ahead of time.
+If you’d prefer to work with a real estate agent but are hoping to limit costs, there are still opportunities for you to save:

+- Negotiate your agent’s commission: Try bargaining with your agent on the commission ahead of time.
 “Many agents will negotiate commissions, possibly saving you 1 to 2 percent on the sale of your home,” says Sharga.
 “Other agents will reduce their commission if there’s not a buyer’s agent involved in the transaction.”

-“You can also try to expedite your closing, which may minimize the real estate taxes, homeowners insurance and mortgage interest charges that will accrue until closing,” Saadeh suggests.
+- Close ASAP: Sellers may save on closing costs if they move quickly.
+“Try to expedite your closing, which may minimize the real estate taxes, homeowners insurance and mortgage interest charges that will accrue until closing,” Saadeh suggests.

-“You need to honestly decide if you have the time available and the knowledge necessary to accurately price, expertly stage and market your property, as well as effectively negotiate with buyers and their agents,” says Sharga.
+“You need to honestly decide if you have the time and the knowledge necessary to accurately price, expertly stage and market your property, as well as effectively negotiate with buyers and their agents,” says Sharga.
 This includes knowing the disclosures your state requires — an area you likely won’t be an expert in unless you’re a very experienced seller.

 Additional reporting by David McMillin